GRISP: Guided Recurrent IRI Selection over SPARQL Skeletons: Evaluation

-We train all models using LoRA ($r=32$, $\alpha=32$) on all linear layers for $4$ epochs with a base learning rate of $1e^{-4}$, learning-rate warmup and cosine decay, a batch size of $8$, and early stopping.
-We use the Qwen2.5 model family \cite{qwen2.5} because it provides a wide range of instruction-tuned models from 0.5B to 7B.
-We train models up to sizes of 1.5B on a single NVIDIA RTX4090 GPU.
-For larger models, up to 7B, we train on a single NVIDIA H200 GPU, though smaller GPUs will also work with gradient accumulation and smaller batch sizes.
+\paragraph{Training Hyperparameters.} We use the Qwen2.5 model family \cite{qwen2.5}, which provides a wide range of instruction-tuned models from 0.5B to 7B parameters.
+All results in this paper use the 7B variant unless stated otherwise.
+We train all models using LoRA \cite{lora} with $r=32$ and $\alpha=32$ on all linear layers for $4$ epochs with a base learning rate of $1e^{-4}$, learning-rate warmup and cosine decay, a batch size of $8$, and early stopping.
+We train models up to sizes of 1.5B on a single NVIDIA RTX4090 GPU (24 GB VRAM), and larger models up to 7B on a single NVIDIA H200 GPU (140 GB VRAM).
+Training times range from a few minutes on QALD-7 to just under one day on WDQL.